jubitaneja/artifact-cgo/README.md

 ### Test Inputs
-If you are interested in taking a look at more test inputs, you can refer to the Souper testsuite to find files with name `*known*.opt`, `power*.opt`, `sign*.opt`, `range*.opt`, `demanded*.opt` [here](https://github.com/google/souper/tree/master/test/Tool).
+If you are interested in taking a look at more test inputs, you can refer to the Souper test suite to find files with name `*known*.opt`, `power*.opt`, `sign*.opt`, `range*.opt`, `demanded*.opt` [here](https://github.com/google/souper/tree/master/test/Tool).